SiddyHub/Dapr/README.md

      `await daprClient.PublishEventAsync("pubsub", "checkoutmessage", basketCheckoutMessage);`

      To Subscribe to a Dapr Topic
-     ASP.NET controller method signature can be decorated with the /[Topic] attribute to subscribe to messages from the topic
+     ASP.NET controller method signature can be decorated with the [Topic] attribute to subscribe to messages from the topic
      ```
      [HttpPost("submitorder")]
      [Topic("pubsub", "checkoutmessage")]